JenaLRW/JenaWhiteFIOWeatherApp/README.md

-﻿API calls with Open-Meteo.com
-Postman.com to check API calls
+Postman.com to check API calls﻿

+API calls with Open-Meteo.com

+Search query limited to US cities only